 For multi-site brands, centralized contact centers provide an easier way to answer routine patient questions about insurance, hours of operation, etc. And, yes, the CRM referenced above can do a lot for operations, making it easier for stakeholders to access patient information, share information between patients, and send reminder information as needed.
 An added bonus?
 The right CRM improves efficiency and allows a marketing team to personalize patient experiences and improve patient retention.

-Speaking of patients, healthcare consumers expect a smooth digital experience, and that will continue in 2024.
+Speaking of patients, healthcare consumers expect a smooth digital experience, and that will continue this year.
 They are looking for transparent, proactive communication that helps them do what they need to do and do it quickly.
 According to the 2022 Kyrus patient access journey report, consumers continue to prefer online booking, with over 40% in favor of online booking options and one-third of patients citing it as a factor when considering which practitioner to choose.
-With these numbers, it’s clear that digital transformation will continue to be essential in 2024.
+With these numbers, it’s clear that digital transformation continues to be essential in 2024.

 Website User Experience Remains Paramount